ezeoleaf/awesome-golang-repositories/README.md

 [gocache](https://github.com/eko/gocache): ☔️ A complete Go cache library that brings you multiple ways of managing your caches
 [goda](https://github.com/loov/goda): Go Dependency Analysis toolkit
 [go-cluster](https://github.com/e-XpertSolutions/go-cluster): k-modes and k-prototypes clustering algorithms implementation in Go
 [cumulus](https://github.com/ubclaunchpad/cumulus): 💸 Cryptocurrency that doesn't waste your time
+[go-zero](https://github.com/zeromicro/go-zero): A web and RPC framework written in Go.
+It's born to ensure the stability of the busy sites with resilient design.
+Builtin goctl greatly improves the development productivity.